 Here are a few ideas to broaden your R & R:

-Only a two hour drive, the resort town of Cortina is an ideal day trip.
-Or if you’re looking for a weekend escape, spend the weekend on Europe’s largest alpine meadow, Alpe di Siusi.
+Spend some time in The Dolomites and basque in the fresh mountain air.
+Only a two hour drive, are the resort towns of Cortina or San Martino di Castrozza.
+Or if you’re looking for a proper weekend escape, spend the weekend on Europe’s largest alpine meadow, Alpe di Siusi.

 If you want to experience slow & mindful travel, try the eastern neighboring region of Friuli Venezia Giulia.
-It’s an undiscovered gem!
+Full of quiet villages with local traditions, it’s white wine heaven & an undiscovered gem.

 until the next time…